renatabiniek/hush-daisies/README.md

 * all flower lovers
 * people looking for alternative floral decorations for their home or a special occasion
-* couples looking for long lasting bouquets and decorations for their wedding day
+* couples looking for long-lasting bouquets and decorations for their wedding day
 * people driven by sustainability and care for environment
 * adults interested in learning dried flower arrangement skills
 * adults living locally looking to connect and socialise within a like-minded community